Florida Just Changed the Law for Armed Church Volunteers. Here's What That Actually Means.

 Team communication and identification.
 When law enforcement arrives, they don't know who the good guys are.
 Your team needs a protocol for that.

 Documentation.
 Every training event, every qualification, every policy update.
-Documentation protects the volunteer, the church, and the congregation.
+Documentation protects the volunteer, the church, and the congregation — and it's the only "compliance" that actually exists now, since the state isn't requiring any.

-Florida did something good by removing an unnecessary licensing barrier for church volunteers.
-The intent is right.
-Houses of worship should be able to protect their people without navigating a regulatory framework designed for paid commercial security firms.
+Florida did something reasonable by removing a licensing requirement that was never designed for unpaid church volunteers.
+Houses of worship should be able to protect their people without navigating a regulatory framework built for paid commercial security firms.

-If your church has a safety team, train them.
-If your church is building one, build it right.
-If you're a volunteer who carries every Sunday and hasn't had formal training, now is the time.
+If your church has a safety team, train them properly.
+If your church is building one, build it right from day one.
+If you're a volunteer who carries and hasn't had formal training, now is the time — not because the law demands it, but because no one else is going to.

-The law gave you permission.
-The training gives you the ability to actually protect the people you love.
+The law gave you the freedom to serve.
+Training is what makes you capable of actually protecting the people you love.

 Called to Protect.
 Trained to Act.